Coaching

 Whether you’re navigating ADHD, co-occurring conditions, or looking for strategies for growth, I’m here to help.
 Together, we’ll build a path that’s focused, personalised, achievable – and that works for you.

 Three logos side by side.
-1st logo says: ADD Coach Academy - Accredited ADHD & Life Coach Training Program 2nd logo is white text on a red circle reading: ACO - short for the ADHD Coaches Association.
+1st logo says: ADD Coach Academy - AACC Basic Level Certification.
+2nd logo is white text on a red circle reading: ACO - short for the ADHD Coaches Association.
 It also says Professional ADHD Coach.
-3rd logo says: ICF Member - International Coaching Federation
+3rd logo says: ICF Credentials and Standard - ACC Associate Certified Coach.

 Setting the scene